Why Diversity Matters

-At Austin College, the male to female student ratio is far higher than the national average of about 40:60 with a student body that is equally balanced.
+At Austin College, the disparity between men and women on campus is far lower than the national average.
+The undergraduate student body at Austin College is equally balanced.

 This college is ranked at #163 in male to female diversity nationwide.
 The undergraduate population is comprised of 627 males and 653 females.

 Review Male/Female Diversity at Austin College

 When available, the chart below will include the male to female percentage among Austin College's undergraduate students.